 The official FMU academic catalog lists program requirements and course offerings.
 The department’s course offerings and requirements for majors/minors will change beginning with the Fall 2014 semester.

 Many exciting new courses have been created and will be offered in rotation.
 Required courses are arranged in nine blocks.
-The new Fall 2014 semester block schedule already is available.

-The new curriculum will not cause anyone delays in graduating.
+The new curriculum should not cause anyone delays in graduating.
 Students with questions about the new curriculum are urged to contact Dr. Johnson, Chair of the Department (c j o h n s o n [at] f m a r i o n [dot] e d u).

 Special Topics Courses